 The ORA System®

-Having the ORA System® included as part of your vision correction procedure provides several benefits, including:
+Having the ORA System® included as part of your vision correction procedure can provide several benefits, including:

 - Better precision and accuracy during your procedure